stefansukara/hourbase/README.md

 5. **Apply database schema**
    - Open the Supabase SQL editor
-   - Paste and run the SQL found in `supabase/schema.sql` (to be added)
+   - Paste and run the SQL found in `supabase/schema.sql`

 6. **Run the dev server**